coyove/chann/README.md

 1. `mkdir images` if not created.
 2. Use `--salt XXX` to set a MD5 salt, its value shall not be changed since then.
 The length of XXX is 64 at most and you should NEVER make it less than 16 characters.
+3. Use `--database XXX` to set the location of your database.
 4. Use `--admin-spell XXX` to set a admin's password, it would be a random string if you left it blank.
 5. Use `--port XXX` to set the listening port.
 6. For other commands please refer the source code.